-- · Remove the Flexible Solar Panel from the Kit. - Orient the solar panel to get the most sunlight throughout the day. - Keep it away from the shade. - Hammer the tent stakes at a 45 degree angle and secure the ropes or zip ties to each eyelet of the solar panel.
+- Remove the Flexible Solar Panel from the Kit. - Orient the solar panel to get the most sunlight throughout the day. - Keep it away from the shade. - Hammer the tent stakes at a 45 degree angle and secure the ropes or zip ties to each eyelet of the solar panel.

-Connections:

-Connect the cables as shown on the block diagram.
+Connections: Connect the cables as shown on the block diagram.
 (See Figure 1)

-- Cable 120: Connects from the solar panel Kit "REP" output directly to the equipment bulkhead external power connector on the back of the equipment box. - Cable 100: Connects from the Solar Panel Kit "SOL" input directly to the solar panel connector. - If there is sunlight, observe the charging light on the charge controller.
-It turns on when the battery is charging and off when it is fully charged.
+- Cable 120: Connects from the solar panel Kit "REP" output directly to the equipment bulkhead external power connector on the back of the equipment box. - Cable 100: Connects from the Solar Panel Kit "SOL" input directly to the solar panel connector.
+If there is sunlight, observe the charging light on the charge controller.
+It turns on when the battery is charging and off when it is fully charged. - Cable 110: Connects from the Solar Panel Kit "BAT" input/output to an external 12V SLA Battery or equivalent.

-The solar panel kit contains a sealed lead acid (SLA) battery that will provide 2 to 3 days of backup power in the event there is no sunlight.
+The solar panel kit contains a sealed lead acid (SLA) battery that will provide 2 to 3 days of backup power in the event there is no sunlight to charge the SLA battery.